-Before moving on to the framework in Selenium, let us discuss what Unit Testing means.
-The term is simpler than what we think it is.
-It is simply a process where the developer breaks down the entire web application code into smaller units and tests them separately.
+Unit Testing is a process where the developer breaks down the entire web application code into smaller units and tests them separately.
 This process of breaking and testing each unit is often known as Unit testing.
-Unit testing is the first stage of Web app testing in every Software Development Life Cycle process (SDLC).
-Some developers skip unit testing which later leads to higher bugs and other problems at the later stages.
-Early detection of errors always saves users from facing any serious issues later.
-It is performed before integration testing and ensures that every feature of the app functions as planned.
-Although unit testing can be performed manually, it delays the final release timelines at extreme levels.
+It is the first stage of web application testing in every Software Development Life Cycle process (SDLC).
+Some developers skip unit testing, which may lead to higher bugs and other problems at the later stages.
+Early detection of errors always saves users from facing serious issues later.
+Automation of unit testing has significantly simplified the testing process, saving time and making it more efficient.

-- Helping in executing the code with the help of Selenium Grid
+- Executing the code with the help of Selenium Grid.

 Selenium Automation Framework

-What is a framework in selenium?
-Usually, if users place the code and data in the same place, they can’t reuse or read them so, they use frameworks.
-Selenium Framework is a code structure that eases code maintenance, code readability, code usage, re-usage, and allows multiple users to work on the same code.
-Based on the programming language, developers choose a particular Unit Testing Framework.
-The strategy goes like this – Developer develops the application code; a unit test is created simultaneously for the same code, and the present unit test automatically runs via a chosen Unit test framework on already developed code.
-It parallelly ensures that the new code is not breaking the earlier one.
-The entire process is automatic, so it creates more space for the developers to focus on developing new code rather than wasting time manually testing the earlier written code.
+A Selenium Framework is a code structure that improves code maintenance, readability, reusability, and allows multiple users to work on the same code.
+Developers choose a specific Unit Testing Framework based on the programming language they use.
+The framework allows for automatic running of unit tests on already developed code, ensuring that the new code isn’t breaking the existing one.
+The automation process creates more space for the developers to focus on developing new code rather than wasting time manually testing the earlier written code.

 Purpose of Unit Testing Framework in Selenium